Jump to a section

 The technology department currently offers GCSE Food and Nutrition and GCSE Design and Technology.
 There are two specialist teachers who are supported by one full time and one part time technician.
 Our accommodation includes: two catering rooms, one workshop and an ICT suite.
 Our rooms are utilised to support the development of students’ practical and ICT skills.
 Each room is fully equipped with specialist tools and equipment and students are taught to respect and value these as well as work in a safe and hygienic manner.

-We currently offer WJEC GCSE Food and Nutrition and AQA GCSE Design and Technology.
+We currently offer AQA food preparation and nutrition and AQA GCSE Design and Technology.
 The curriculum provides all year groups with the skills and knowledge to be successful if they choose Technology as an option subject.
 However, we also provide a curriculum that enables students to follow healthy lifestyles, become informed consumers and have an awareness of wider environmental issues.

 All students are regularly assessed on their practical skills and outcomes.
 The use of unit tests focus on assessing student’s knowledge, understanding and design skills.
 All students are expected to revise and prepare for both practical and theory assessments.
 Revision guides are given to students to help them prepare for end of unit tests.
 We value that students often need to practice practical skills in order to improve and therefore give students opportunities within the workshop and kitchen to practice practical skills ready for assessments.